qiboteam/qibochem/doc/source/tutorials/ansatz.rst

 Similar to the process for the molecular Hamiltonian, the fermionic excitation operators :math:`\hat{T}` and :math:`\hat{T}^\dagger` are mapped using e.g. Jordan-Wigner mapping into Pauli operators.
 This is typically followed by a Suzuki-Trotter decomposition of the exponentials of these Pauli operators, which allows the UCC ansatz to be implemented on quantum computers. [#f5]_

-An example of how to build a UCC doubles circuit ansatz for the :math:`H_2` molecule is given as:
+An example of how to build a UCC doubles circuit ansatz for the H\ :sub:`2` molecule is given as:

 .. code-block:: python